-6 years ago, I founded AllTeamz, a family of web and mobile apps.
+Because experience is the best teacher, I founded AllTeamz, a family of web and mobile apps, six years ago.
 The experience enabled me to take on responsibilities I had little practical knowledge of previously.
-I was the product manager, system administrator, architect, development team, the sales and marketing team, and the sole individual responsible for customer service.
-As a result of the successful side project, a top 20 paid sports app, I became a more well-rounded TechOps leader.
-The experience allows me to understand business needs, the reliance on tools, data, support, and stability provided by our tech organizations.
+I was the product manager, system administrator, architect, development team, sales and marketing team, and the sole individual responsible for customer service.
+As a result of the successful side project, a top 20 paid sports app.
+I became a more well-rounded TechOps leader.
+The experience allowed me to understand business needs, the reliance on tools, data, support, and stability provided by the people we work with everyday.

 - Transformational leadership philosophy to change, elevate, unify, and inspire others to pursue challenging and shared objectives